 The Gift Of Time

-This first one isn’t a physical gift, but it might be the most valuable thing you can get someone.
+While not a physical gift, your time might be the most valuable thing you can give someone.
 When my sweet Zoloft passed, I suddenly found myself unable to do much except grieve for months after.
 Whenever I attempted to do anything else, I’d pay for it when I was unable to stay awake later.
-While not everyone is going to have as extreme of a reaction as I did, changes are your loved one is going to be at diminished capacity for a while.
+Not everyone is going to have as extreme of a reaction as I did, changes are your loved one is going to be at diminished capacity for a while.
+Getting through the first few days and weeks can be tough!

 Time can be gifted in a few ways.
 A few ideas to consider:

-• Get a gift card for takeout or delivery.
-Dropping off food can also be comforting.
+- Get a gift card for takeout or drop off food

-• Ask them to share a favorite memory of their cat or just bring their cat up in conversation.
+- Ask them to share a favorite memory of their cat or just bring their cat up in conversation.
 Chances are they are thinking about their cat anyway and they want to talk about them.
-If they don’t, obviously be respectful of that.
+If they don’t, be respectful of that.

 Whatever you do, simply being there and showing your friend you care will be meaningful for them.